52North/sensor-web-tutorial/docs/9_7_helgoland_client.md

 ### List Selection

 Alternativ to the `Map` tab you can use the `List selection` tab to add new timeseries data to the diagram.
-Similiar to the `Map` tab the first step is to select a provider.
+Similar to the `Map` tab the first step is to select a provider.

 ![HelgolandListSelection.png](images/HelgolandListSelection.png "Helgoland List Selection")